ava-labs/hypersdk/README.md

 `Future Work` section and we expect to re-enable this functionality soon._

 #### Deferred Root Generation (TODO)
-blocks contain the state root of their parent's post-execution

-this allows for generating the next root async while waiting for the next block
+`hypersdk` blocks contain the merkle root of the post-execution state of their parent instead of the merkle root of their own post-execution state.
+This design allows for the merkle root of a block's post-execution state to be generated asynchronously (while the consensus engine is attempting to finalize the block over the network layer).
+Returning as early as possible from the `block.Verify` function

+while the consensus engine
+is working to finalize the block (where compute/IO are not utilized heavily) instead of blocking the verify call.

 #### [Optional] Parallel Signature Verification
 The `Auth` interface (detailed below) exposes a function called `AsyncVerify` that